-Here is a table of values that summarizes the number of rectangles and circles in each figure according to their term number.
+Here is a table of values that summarizes the number of rectangles and circles in each shape according to their term number:

 Ask students to find the pattern rule and to determine the missing numbers in the table of values.